KennyTheBard/GoSPEL/krom.md

 ### Runtime
-   Nikrom language is more of a feature of the bigger system, **Kromatique**.
-The system comes with an interpreter that can parse Nikrom source code files and dynamically create an interpreter tree at runtime.
+   Krom language is more of a feature of the bigger system, **Kromatique**.
+The system comes with an interpreter that can parse Krom source code files and dynamically create an interpreter tree at runtime.
 Loading files and input parameters into the tree it's a simple matter.

 ### Source code
-   Nikrom code is writen into plain text files having file extension _.krom_, which have to be parsed at runtime by the _Kromatique interpreter_.
+   Krom code is writen into plain text files having file extension _.krom_, which have to be parsed at runtime by the _Kromatique interpreter_.
     While in parsing phase, the atoms will be evaluated in depth, from the higher levels to the lower ones.
 In this phase, all syntax errors are reported.